TYPuzzler/TYPuzzler.github.io/reports/Week 8 Report.md

 - Started translating some of the python functionality into JavaScript in parallel with Bowen setting up a Python server in case setting up a Python server didn't work out in time.
     - The python server ended up working so we will be using that instead.
 ### Eric
+- Wasn't able to work on the project
 ## 3. Plans / Goals
 ### Margaret
 - Finish puzzle reward and puzzle progress functionality